turtl/www/views/docs/clients/core/libraries.md

 # Packaged libraries
 {{toc}}

-Turtl uses many third-party libraries, and this is meant to be a comprehensive list of which ones and why it's included.
+Turtl uses some third-party libraries, and this is meant to be a comprehensive list of which ones we use and why.

 It's important to note that Turtl does __not__ use git submodules.
-All libraries are stored in Turtl's source control, eliminating the chance that someone could sneak in malicious code through one of the listed third-party libraries.
+All libraries are stored directly in Turtl's source control, eliminating the chance that someone could sneak in malicious code through one of the listed third-party libraries.

-Note also that all included libraries have been carefully reviews for any trace of data leakage (via JSONP, iframes, browser APIs, etc)...anything that could compromise user privacy.
-None found.
+Note also that all included libraries have been carefully reviewed for any trace of data leakage (via JSONP, iframes, browser APIs, etc) before inclusion in the Turtl project.

 ## [Cowcrypt](https://github.com/rubbingalcoholic/cowcrypt)
 The main crypto library used by Turtl.
 Provides AES, Twofish, RSA, hashers,